Articles → .NET → Data Types In C#

 decimal128-bit28-29 significant digits

-1. All non-zero digits are significant digits.
+1. All non-zero digits are significant digits

-3. All leading zeros before decimal are non-significant.
+3. All leading zeros before decimal are non-significant

-4. All zeros after decimal are significant digits.
+4. All zeros after decimal are significant digits

-1. 12 contain 2 significant digits.
+1. 12 contain 2 significant digits

-2. 7000 contain 1 significant digit
+2. 7000 contains 1 significant digit

-3. 4009 contain 4 significant digits.
+3. 4009 contains 4 significant digits

-4. 4.20 contain 3 significant digits.
+4. 4.20 contains 3 significant digits

 decimal a = 0.0M;